7.2.4 Required Documents

 Real Estate Department will advise the location which form to use and refer the location to the

 A User Agreement is generally required when the individual, entity, or other organization uses the facility for a short duration or temporary use.
 All User Agreements must be completed and submitted to the Real Estate Department at least one week prior to the use.
+When completed and executed, Outside User Agreements must be returned to the Real Estate Department along with the required certificates of insurance.

 Internal User Agreement is appropriate whenever the entity or other organization renting or using the facility is part of the archdiocese (such as another archdiocesan school) and is covered by the archdiocesan insurance policies.
 When completed and executed, the Internal User Agreement must be returned to the